Competitive Sequential Screening: Warm-up: Single firm

 where the function $\hat{Q}_B^M \colon [0, \bar{p}_B^M] \to [0,1]$ is defined by $\hat{Q}_B^M (p_B^M (\g)) = Q_B^M ( p_B^M(\g) | \g)$ for all types $\g$.\footnote{Since $p_B^M$ is monotone \citep[][Theorems 1 \& 3, p.~446--448]{BagnoliBergstrom2005} and $p_B^M(\G)= [0, \bar{p}_B^M]$, the function $\hat{Q}_B^M$ is well-defined at all but at most countably many prices.
 Hence, $s_B^M$ is well-defined at \emph{every} price.} \item In the second period, the consumer's product-purchase strategy $q_B^M$ is given by

 \end{itemize} \end{prop}

 First, we describe the consumer's choices, given firm $B$'s subscription schedule $s_B^M$.
 In the first period, type $\g$ selects the strike price $p_B^M(\g)$ and pays the associated subscription fee $s_B^M (p_B^M(\g))$.
 In the second period, type $\g$ learns his position $\th$ and then purchases the product if and only if his consumption value $v_B(\th)$ exceeds the strike price $p_B^M(\g)$.
 The function $p_B^M$ is weakly decreasing because the density $g$ is log-concave (by \cref{as:regularity}).\footnote{See, e.g., \citet[][Theorems 1 \& 3, p.~446--448]{BagnoliBergstrom2005}.} Thus, higher types select contracts with lower strike prices and higher subscription fees.
 Intuitively, higher types are willing to pay more for a reduction in the strike price because they are more likely to purchase the product in the second period (at any fixed price).
-The highest type, $\bar{\g}$, selects the strike price $p_B^M(\bar{\g}) = 0$.
+Relative to the efficient allocation, there is downward distortion for all types $\g < \bar{\g}$.
+The product is allocated efficiently to the highest type, $\bar{\g}$, who selects the strike price $p_B^M(\bar{\g}) = 0$.
 The lowest type, $\ubar{\g}$, selects the strike price $p_B^M (\ubar{\g}) = \bar{p}_B^M$.
 Strike prices above $\bar{p}_B^M$ are never chosen.

-Next, we provide intuition for the optimality of this mechanism.
-Firm $B$, as the monopolist, faces the standard tradeoff between increasing the total surplus from exchange and decreasing the information rent that the consumer earns from his pre-contractual (i.e., first-period) private information.
-By applying the envelope theorem in both periods, it can be shown that under any incentive-compatible mechanism with allocation rule $q_B$, the consumer's interim utility, $U$, is determined up to a constant and satisfies

-Firm $B$'s revenue equals total surplus net of the consumer's information rent.
-After changing the order of integration in firm $B$'s objective, we can compute the \emph{virtual value} from allocating to the consumer with type $\g$ and position $\th$:

-The virtual value captures the two effects of allocating the product.
-The valuation $v_B(\th)$ can be extracted, but the information rent of every type above $\g$ must then increase.
-The total mass of these higher types is $1 - G(\g)$.
-This expression for the virtual value is simpler than that in \cite{courty2000sequential} because, in our specification, the consumer's taste shock is independent of his type.

-It is optimal for firm $B$ to allocate its product to the consumer if and only if the virtual value $\varphi_B(\g, \th)$ is nonnegative.
-This optimal allocation is implemented if each type $\g$ selects the strike price $p_B^M(\g) = (1 - G(\g)) /g(\g)$.
-Relative to the efficient allocation, there is downward distortion for all types $\g < \bar{\g}$.
-The product is allocated efficiently to the highest type, $\bar{\g}$, who selects the strike price $p_B^M(\bar{\g}) = 0$.